 \subsection{Time-dependent GPE simulation}

-We perform time-dependent simulations \cite{antoine2013computational} of Eq.~(\ref{eqSM:GP}) for mathcing experimental conditions.
+We perform time-dependent simulations of Eq.~(\ref{eqSM:GP}) using code described in \cite{antoine2014gpelab,antoine2015gpelab} for matching experimental conditions.
 The initial ground state wave function is obtained by first setting $\gamma_3=0$ and $V_0=0$, while adding a confining potential of the form

 Here $U_0=k_\mathrm{B}\times 60~$nK is the trap strength, $w=2.5~\mu$m, and $\mathrm{erf}(r)$ is the error function that sets $U(r\lesssim R)=0$ and $U(r\gtrsim R)=U_0$ for us to obtain a localized initial stationary solution.
 Physical simulation box size is $70\times70~\mu$m$^{2}$ with typically $257\times257$ or $513\times513$ grid points.